Stationary Heston model: Calibration and Pricing of exotics using Product Recursive Quantization: Introduction

 Noticing that the volatility process is ergodic with a unique invariant distribution $\nu = \Gamma (\alpha, \beta)$ where the parameters $\alpha$ and $\beta$ depend on the volatility diffusion parameters, it has been first proposed by Pagès $\&$ Panloup in \cite{pages2009approximation} to directly consider that the process evolves under its stationary regime in place of starting it at time $0$ from a deterministic value.
 We denote by $(S_t^{(\nu)})_{t \geq 0}$ and $(v_t^{\nu})_{t \geq 0}$ the couple asset-volatility in the Stationary Heston model.
 Replacing the initial condition of the volatility by the stationary measure does not modify the long-term behavior of the implied volatility surface but does inject more randomness into the volatility for short maturities.
 This tends to produce a steeper smile for short maturities, which is the kind of behavior we are looking for.
 Later, the short-time and long-time behavior of the implied volatility generated by such model has been studied by Jacquier $\&$ Shi in \cite{jacquier2017randomized}.
+Another extension of the Heston model have been suggested and extensivel analyzed in order to reproduce the slope of the skew for short-term expiring options: the Rough Heston model where the volatility satisfies a Voltera equation driven by a "rough" Liouville process with $H$-Hölder paths, $H=0.1$ (see \cite{jaisson2016rough,guennoun2018asymptotic,gatheral2018volatility,giorgia2018fast,gatheral2019rational} for details on the model and numerical solutions).

+An other extension of the Heston model have been suggested in order to be able to reproduce the slope of the skew for short-term expiring options: the Rough Heston model (see \cite{jaisson2016rough,guennoun2018asymptotic,gatheral2018volatility,giorgia2018fast,gatheral2019rational} for details on the model and numerical solutions).

 In the beginning of the paper, we briefly recall the well-known methodology used for the pricing of European option in the Standard Heston model.
 Based on that, we express the price $I_0$ of a European option on the asset $S_T^{(\nu)}$ as